regrimwood/tracker-api/README.md

 1. Make a new shortcut.
 2. Go to your machine-to-machine application in Auth0 and click 'Settings'.
 You will be using the credentials under 'Basic information'.
-3. Add action: Get contents of URL.
-For URL, put the Domain from your machine-to-machine application but add /oath/token
+3. Add action: Get Contents of URL.
+For `URL`, put the Domain URL from your machine-to-machine application but add `/oath/token`.
 4. Click the little sideways arrow after the url.
-Change the method to POST.
-Add a JSON request body with these key-values, using values from your machine-to-machine application and auth0 api:
+Change the method to `POST`.
+Add 4 new Text fields under `Request Body` (make sure the option to the right of `Request Body` says `JSON`) with these key-values from your Auth0 machine-to-machine application and Auth0 api:
     - client_id: (Client ID)
     - client_secret: (Client Secret)
-    - audience: (the identifier from the auth0 API that you made)
+    - audience: (the identifier from the Auth0 API that you made)
     - grant_type: client_credentials
 5. Add action: Get Dictionary Value.
 Populate it as: Get `Value` for `access_token` in `Contents of URL` (linked to the action above it).
 6. Add action: List.
-Populate the list with some preset moods that you want to track.
+Populate the list with some presets for what you want to track.
-7. Add action: Choose from List (linked to the action above it).
+7. Add action: Choose from `List` (List being a variable linked to the action above it).
 8. Add action: Get Contents of URL.
-For the URL, put https://(your-heroku-app).herokuapp.com/api?mood= Then click Chosen Item from your autocorrect bar and it should append the chosen item from the List to the URL.
+For the URL, put `https://(your-heroku-app).herokuapp.com/api?mood=` Then click `Chosen Item` from your autocorrect bar and it should append the chosen item from the List to the URL.
-9. Add action: Dismiss Siri and Continue.
-That's it!
-10. Now: close your shortcut and go to the automations menu.
-Create a new automation with the action Run Shortcut for your shortcut.
-Choose when you want to be prompted!
-Now you will be prompted for your daily mood.
-The mood will be logged with just one click.
+9. Click the little arrow after the URL and change method to `POST`.
+Add a new header, put 'authorization' for the `Key` field and 'Bearer (Dictionary Value)', selecting the `Dictionary Value` variable from your autocorrect bar, for the `text` field.

+Depending on how you want to use this, you could
+- create an automation that prompts you with the list once per day and uses your choice as input to the shortcut (instead of the list being in the shortcut itself) - I do this and it works.
+The notification persists saying 'Tap to respond' so I can answer later if I'm not on my phone at the time it runs.
+- add it to the homescreen so that you can press the button to choose from the list

 ## What now???